FSDCrew/FSD/backend/crew_service/docs/dynamic_flow.md

 For every hydrated `TaskInfo`, `flow_builder.build_task_step_function` emits a Python function that will become one `@listen` step in the flow.
 Each step performs the same pattern:

+1. **Retry detection and upstream task skipping** – If this is a retry flow (detected via `_retry_from_task_key` on the flow instance), checks if the current task is upstream (before `retry_from_task_key`).
+If upstream, skips CrewAI execution entirely, updates task status to `COMPLETED` using preserved outputs from state, and returns early.
+This ensures upstream tasks are not re-executed while preserving their outputs.
-1. **Read enforcement** – Pulls required fields from `self.state` based on the graph.
+2. **Read enforcement** – Pulls required fields from `self.state` based on the graph.
 Cardinality rules (`required`, `at_least_one`) are checked at runtime.
+3. **Retry feedback injection** – If this task is `retry_from_task_key`, prepends retry feedback to the task description to guide the agent: `"[RETRY FEEDBACK: {feedback}]\n\n{original_description}"`.
-2. **Status tracking (RUNNING)** – Before execution begins, the task status is updated to `RUNNING` in the CrewRun output via `TaskStatusService.update_task_status_in_worker`.
+4. **Status tracking (RUNNING)** – Before execution begins, the task status is updated to `RUNNING` in the CrewRun output via `TaskStatusService.update_task_status_in_worker`.
 Task inputs are serialized (Pydantic models converted to dicts) and stored alongside the status.
-3. **CrewAI execution** – Builds a single-agent CrewAI `Task` with guardrails enabled.
+5. **CrewAI execution** – Builds a single-agent CrewAI `Task` with guardrails enabled.
 Each task wires a structured-output validator (when the task writes a custom Pydantic type) before the `llm_judge_guardrail`, ensuring schema compliance is enforced before semantic validation.
 See [Guardrail Pipeline](dynamic_flow_guardrails.md) for details.
-4. **State writes** – Applies `replace` or `append` writes declared in YAML, storing the raw CrewAI output in the appropriate state fields.
+6. **State writes** – Applies `replace` or `append` writes declared in YAML, storing the raw CrewAI output in the appropriate state fields.
 Task outputs are collected and serialized for status tracking.
-5. **Status tracking (COMPLETED/FAILED)** – After successful execution, the task status is updated to `COMPLETED` with serialized inputs/outputs and completion timestamp.
+7. **Status tracking (COMPLETED/FAILED)** – After successful execution, the task status is updated to `COMPLETED` with serialized inputs/outputs and completion timestamp.
 If execution fails, status is set to `FAILED` with error details.
 The `TaskStatusService` uses the synchronous CRUD client API to persist status updates, making it compatible with multiprocessing worker contexts.

 The `TaskStatusService` (`flow_utils.TaskStatusService`) encapsulates communication with the CRUD service's internal task status endpoint (`/internal/crew-run/{crew_run_id}/task/{task_key}/status`).
 It handles serialization of task inputs/outputs, converting Pydantic models to JSON-compatible dictionaries while excluding internal fields like `crew_run_id`.

 `flow_builder.build_dynamic_flow_class` then:

 - Defines an `initialize_flow` method marked with `@start`.
-It pulls incoming inputs out of OpenTelemetry baggage (CrewAI flows pass them in this way), copies them onto the state, generates a `run_id`, and validates that all context fields required by the selected tasks are populated.
+It pulls incoming inputs out of OpenTelemetry baggage (CrewAI flows pass them in this way).
+For retry flows, it detects retry information from the `_retry_info` key, initializes flow state with upstream task outputs first (preserving work from the original run), and stores retry metadata (`_retry_from_task_key`, `_retry_feedback`) on the flow instance.
+It then copies regular inputs onto the state, generates a `run_id`, and validates that all context fields required by the selected tasks are populated.
 - Wires every generated step with `@listen`, forming a sequential chain (`initialize_flow → step_task_a → step_task_b → …`).
-Each step receives a `TaskStatusService` instance (or creates one if needed for multiprocessing compatibility) to track execution status.
+Each step receives a `TaskStatusService` instance (or creates one if needed for multiprocessing compatibility) to track execution status, and receives the full `flow_tasks` list to enable retry detection and upstream task skipping.
 - Subclasses `crewai.flow.Flow` with the generated state model so each run has typed access to `self.state`.

 The final product is a tailor-made `Flow` subclass ready to run just the requested tasks in order.